seanbaxter/circle/pattern/pattern.md

 ### Expression test

-If the test dosen't begin with a comparison token or `?`, it's interpreted as an expression.
+If the test doesn't begin with a comparison token or `?`, it's interpreted as an expression.
 This is an _inclusive-or-expression_ in the place of the pattern.
 The pattern initializer is implicitly compared to this expression using (the perhaps overloaded) operator `==`.
 The value of the expression itself doesn't matter, only how it compares to the pattern initializer.

 * `3` - the initializer is 3.
 * `3 || > 10 && < 50` - the initializer is 3, or it's greater than 10 and less than 50.